 The longest stay

 What would you do if you wanted to stay longer than 21 days?
 Long-term stays require a visa from the local Philippine consulate.
-The visa you are applying for is a 9 (A) Business and Leisure Temporary Visitor visa for a stay of up to 59 days.
+The visa sought is a Temporary Visitor visa for Business and Leisure (9A).
+For a stay of up to 59 days.
 There are also some requirements when you apply for the actual stamped visa that will appear in your passport:

-- Passport is valid for at least 6 months beyond the intended stay;
+- The passport is valid for at least 6 months beyond the intended stay.

 - At least 2 blank pages in your passport for visa and any border stamps;